IntersectMBO/governance-actions/preprod/2026-05-07-hf11/metadata-raw.md

 Testing reports demonstrate no behavioral regressions, show complete conformance between specification and implementation for the new ledger rules, and confirm the correct operation of the new Plutus primitives and `case` expressions across all of Plutus V1, V2 and V3.

+#### Security

+Security audits have been undertaken for the formal Agda specification of the new ledger rules, the Haskell ledger implementation, and for the new Plutus primitives, `case`\-expressions and their cost models.

 #### Performance

 [Performance results for Cardano Node version 10.7.1](https://updates.cardano.intersectmbo.org/reports/2026-04-performance-10.7.1) show no regressions from previous versions of the Cardano node for the standard value, Plutus and voting benchmarks, and acceptable baseline performance for the new Plutus primitives and `case` expressions.

 #### Sustainability

-The upgrade provides new Plutus functionality that addresses long-standing performance bottlenecks for DApps (constant-time array indexing, fast list traversal, native `Value` handling, native `case`-expressions on `Data`), expands Plutus's cryptographic capabilities (BLS12-381 multi-scalar multiplication, modular exponentiation), unifies built-in availability across Plutus V1, V2 and V3, and tightens ledger rules.
+The upgrade provides new Plutus functionality that addresses long-standing performance bottlenecks for DApps (constant-time array indexing, fast list traversal, native `Value` handling, native `case`\-expressions on `Data`), expands Plutus's cryptographic capabilities (BLS12-381 multi-scalar multiplication, modular exponentiation), unifies built-in availability across Plutus V1, V2 and V3, and tightens ledger rules.

 ### Plutus Upgrades